DAO User Guide

-To vote on a proposal, log into the DAO at governance.decentraland.org with a wallet that contains LAND or MANA.
+To vote on a proposal, log into the DAO at governance.decentraland.org with a wallet that contains MANA, NAME or LAND.

 Minimum balance needed to vote:

-To vote on a proposal once you’ve connected your wallet, simply view the proposal’s detail page and click the VOTE YES or VOTE NO button, according to how you’d like to vote.
+To vote on a proposal once you’ve connected your wallet, simply view the proposal’s detail page and click the VOTE YES or VOTE NO button, or select one of the multiple choice options if it is a poll, according to how you’d like to vote.

 Make sure that you read the full proposal so that you understand the issue being discussed and what will happen if the proposal is approved or rejected.